Air Lease Q4 2024 Earnings Call Transcript

 Steven Házy

-If anything Ron, we have been stretching out that time frame not shortening it.
+If anything, Ron, we have been stretching out that time frame, not shortening it.
 I'll give you an example.
-The appetite of the airlines for spare engines to cover for engines that are in the shop for much longer periods and with longer lead times to overall facility to even just get in, creates a shortage of new engines.
-Because today a larger percentage of the production of CFM leak, GTS engines and even Rolls Royce trans engines are being allocated to cover airline operations today, AOGs today.
-And so that is a constraining factor on both Boeing and Airbus, getting enough engines to be able to increase production rates.
+The appetite of the airlines for spare engines to cover for engines that are in the shop for much longer periods and with longer lead times to an overhaul facility to even just get in creates a shortage of new engines.
+Because today, a larger percentage of the production of CFM LEAP, GTF engines, and even Rolls-Royce Trent engines are being allocated to cover airline operations today,

 Steven Házy